 For more information, see the Virginia Cooperative Extension guide Emergencies: Are You Prepared?
 Your Personal Checklist of Important Documents.

-One of the most heartbreaking aspects of a disaster comes from the loss of photographs and memorabilia.
-Many victims lament that the loss of their photo albums is the most difficult thing to accept.
-It is possible to safeguard your family’s photography collection by storing your photographs online.
+Safeguard your family’s photography collection by storing your photographs online.
 Many websites offer online storage of photographs for free or for a reasonable annual fee.
 Even old and printed photographs and slides can be scanned and converted into digital files, which allows for the same level of protection as those taken by digital cameras.

 Alternatively, you can put all of your photographs onto CD or DVD storage devices and keep these in your safe deposit box or alternate storage location